REYNEP/Blender_REY_Nodes/Guide/GUIDE.md

 5. Blender Python
     - use the `dir(bpy.ops)` command
         - I used it a lot to get to know the functions and member objects from DAY-1

+6. You should kinda have the version of the python that blender has 💁‍♀️
+    - and then do `pip install bpy`
+    - e.g.
+        - as of Blender4.4.
+        - Python officially Stable Ships 3.13.x
+        - but Blender4.4. uses Python 3.11
+        - `bpy` can't work with anything higher